Latedog/LostArts/README.md

   - Converted 2d dungeon to 1d which allows ability to easily pass in dungeons to functions

 10/22:
-  ~~- BUG: Bombs don't damage the smasher and item inventory doesn't carry over~~
+  - ~~BUG: Bombs don't damage the smasher and item inventory doesn't carry over~~
   - FIXED: Improper spawning of new players when entering new dungeons (used Player parameter for constructors)
   - BUG: Chests in the special room cause game to crash when trying to pick up